ASHIQ02KHAN/C-programme/README.md

-Home for thirty Twelveday fifty Ninety million  home
+Home for thirty thousands  fifty Ninety million  homes or